mrbusche/backseatfan.com/_posts/2010-02-12-steve-nash-vitamin-water-commercial.md

   </p>

   <p>
-    Steve Nash - &#8220;The Most Ridiculous Man in the World&#8221;
+    Steve Nash - "The Most Ridiculous Man in the World"
   </p>

   <p>
-    Great play on the Dos Equis &#8220;The Most Interesting Man in the World&#8221;.
+    Great play on the Dos Equis "The Most Interesting Man in the World".
 Although I would say that it is better.
 Steve Nash is brilliant, and you will be seeing more of his stuff on BackseatFan.com.
   </p>
 </div>